docksal/docksal/README.md

 ## Docksal Fin (fin)

 Docksal Fin is a console tool that simplifies day-to-day work with Docksal.
-It provides a set of most commonly used commands and operations for controlling the Boot2docker VM, containers, running drush or other commands inside the **cli** container. (**Note**: fin requires cli container to function properly)
+It provides a set of most commonly used commands and operations for controlling the Docksal VM (Mac and Windows), containers, running drush or other commands inside the **cli** container.

 See `fin help` for a complete list.

-`fin` detects the environment it's launched in and will automatically start the boot2docker VM and launch containers as necessary.
+`fin` detects the environment it is launched in and will automatically start a VM and launch containers as necessary.
-It runs on Mac/Linux directly.
-On Windows `fin` runs inside the Babun Shell.
+`fin` runs on Mac and Linux directly.
+On Windows it runs inside the [Babun Shell](http://babun.github.io).

 <a name="cli"></a>